-The symptoms are varied, some saying the scroll wheel won’t respond to clicking or scrolling, some users reported their mouse would scroll down but not up.
+The symptoms are varied, with some saying the scroll wheel won’t respond to clicking or scrolling, and some users reported their mouse would scroll down but not up.
 The issue could make you feel anxious.

 In order to stop you from smashing your mouse, this post is going to help.

 Make sure your mouse is fully energized then try the fixes.

 You don’t have to try them all; just work your way down the list until you find the one that works for you.